-Graduation: Fulfills Physical Science requirement

-College Prep:Fulfills UC/CSU requirement for ("d")
+Graduation: Fulfills Physical Science requirement College Prep: Fulfills UC/CSU requirement for ("d") lab sciences.

-lab sciences.

 Description: This course explores the physical and chemical nature of soil as well as the relationships between soil, plants, animals and agricultural practices.
 Students will examine properties of soil and land and their connections to plant and animal production.
 Using knowledge of scientific protocols as well as course content, students will develop an Agriscience research project to be conducted throughout the first semester of the course.
 Additionally, students will develop and present a capstone soil management plan for agricultural producers.
-Students will be graded on participation in intracurricular FFA activities as well as the development and maintenance of an ongoing Supervised Agricultural Experience (SAE) program.
+Students will be graded on participation in co-curricular FFA activities and the development and maintenance of an ongoing Supervised Agricultural Experience (SAE) program.